I start with yes. Can do. Happy to.

 We are shown ourselves like stick figures with straight lines and crisp angles.
 But we’re not stick figures.

 Following the walls and the lines would mislead and misalign us.
-We will sit off-square together, and I will guide you to feel how it is good for us to move.
+We will sit off-square together, and I will guide you to feel how it is good for us to move, giving gentle focus to each uneven part.

 In the beginner’s mind there are many possibilities, in the expert’s mind there are few.Shunryu Suzuki Zen Mind, Beginner’s Mind